 Interpreting the Monthly Payout

-This is your estimated monthly pension income.
+This is your estimated monthly teacher pension income from TRS.
 Compare it to your retirement expenses.
 For instance:

 - Higher AFC: Increases your monthly payout.